 Choose the Right Brush Pen

-The first step in learning how to use a brush pen is to choose the right pen.
+The first step in using a brush pen is choosing the right one.
 There are many different brush pens on the market, so it’s essential to find one that suits your needs.
 Consider the following factors when choosing a brush pen:

 Ink type: Water-based ink is the best for calligraphy because it flows smoothly and evenly from the brush tip.
 If you choose too thick ink, it will clog the brush pen and make writing challenging.

 Color: Choose an exciting color that you enjoy writing with.
 A black ink pen is a good choice for beginners because it is easy to read.
 However, you should freely experiment with different colors once you get more comfortable with the pen.

 The next step is to prepare your paper.
 Calligraphy paper is the best choice because it is smooth and won’t bleed when using water-based ink.

 However, you can also use regular copy paper or marker paper.
 If you choose regular paper, use a lightbox to see the lines through the paper.